ails-lab/covid19/index.markdown

 Please browse our [Datasets and Resources]({{site.url | append: site.baseurl | append: "/data"}}) page.

 Please feel free to [contact us](mailto:covid19@ails.ece.ntua.gr) to include your research outcomes.

+Follow us on [Twitter](https://twitter.com/AILS_Covid19){:target="_blank"} for the latest news on COVID-19 Machine Learning research from AILS, Greece, and the EU.